 For now, then, rather than putting entire populations through stressful and costly screening with no proven success rates, a better, more efficacious approach is taking on cancer one type at a time.
 This allows clinicians to effectively treat a specific cancer type, which remains the gold standard for now.

 With a target population for lung cancer—defined in 2021 by the U.S. Preventive Services Task Force (USPSTF) as those 50- to 80-years old with a 20-pack-a-year smoking history—the value proposition is much higher than throwing darts at any type of cancer in any population.
-A, readily accessible blood draw is much easier on the patient and better for the overall healthcare system.
+A, readily accessible blood draw is much easier on the patient and potentially better for the overall healthcare system.

-For now, going after cancer with this specific, targeted approach is the more cost-effective and beneficial method for helping patients survive the disease.
+For now, going after cancer with this specific, targeted approach can be the more cost-effective and beneficial method for helping patients survive the disease.
 This is Micronoma’s modular approach.
 In the future that may change, and the individual assay tests may assemble with one another, leading to a realistic widespread early diagnostic approach.

 For now, however, patients and their doctors are much better served going after specific cancers, one at a time.